arvenjadeaguilar/cellagri-cms/src/pages/companies/2019-01-14-shiok-meats.md

 description: >-
   Shiok Meats is a new startup that uses cellular agriculture startup to grow cell-based seafood.
 Founded by Sandhya Sriram and Ka Yi Ling, Shiok Meats is the first cellular agriculture company based in Singapore.
+By producing seafood without requiring animals, Shiok Meats aim to provide a healthier and sustainable source of seafood.
 ---